Weldon School of Biomedical Engineering

-The Weldon School of Biomedical Engineering is Purdue University's school of biomedical engineering.
-The school offers a B.S. undergraduate degree, M.S. and Ph.D. graduate degrees, and an integrated M.D./Ph.D. degree in a partnership with the Indiana University School of Medicine as part of the Medical Scientist Training Program of the National Institutes of Health.
+The Weldon School of Biomedical Engineering is a department-level school within the College of Engineering at Purdue University.

+The school offers undergraduate, graduate, and doctoral degrees.
+It is in a partnership with the Indiana University School of Medicine and offers a Doctor of Medicine–Master of Science in Biomedical Engineering combined degree program with that school.

 History

 In 1974, Hillenbrand Biomedical Engineering Center was created.
-The Center was headed by Dr. Leslie A. Geddes and located in Purdue's A.A.
+The center was headed by Dr. Leslie A. Geddes and located in Purdue's A.A.
 Potter Engineering Center.
 In 1998, the Hillenbrand Biomedical Engineering Center was elevated in status to the Department of Biomedical Engineering within the College of Engineering at Purdue.
 George R. Wodicka was the department's founding head.
 After a generous $10 million donation by Norman Weldon, an alumnus of Purdue, and his family, the department was formally expanded into a school of biomedical engineering.
 The donation provided for hiring additional faculty, research initiatives and other start-up costs.
 In honor of Weldon's donation, the school is named the Weldon School of Biomedical Engineering.

 In 2006, the Weldon School moved from Potter Center to a new Biomedical Engineering Building on Purdue's campus.
 The building was renamed the Martin C. Jischke Hall of Biomedical Engineering after the former president of Purdue University.

 Dr. Geddes remained on staff as a Professor Emeritus until his death in 2009.
 George R. Wodicka is the head of the School.